damianhakert/damianhakert.github.io/source/posts/2016-08-30-designing-issue-boards.html.md

 ## What's next

 Issue boards were created as a flexible tool that can be used for various workflows and tasks.
 We lean towards light-weight, flexible implementations so we can ship quickly, see real use cases, and make informed interations.
 We are super excited to continue working on issue boards in the upcoming releases; from multiple and cross-project boards to frontend data caching.
-If you have further ideas for improvements, let us know by [making an issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issue)!
+If you have further ideas for future improvements, let us know by [making an issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issue)!